emberjs/rfcs/text/0000-promote-in-element-to-public-api.md

 ### Small proposed changes

-There is however one part of the behaviour that the core team wants to make explicit before promoting the private API to public, and that is how the content is added to the destination when there is other content already there.
+There is however one part of the behavior that the core team wants to make explicit before promoting the private API to public, and that is how the content is added to the destination when there is other content already there.

 The desired behavior is that, by default, the rendered content will **replace all the content of the destination**, effectively becoming the its `innerHTML`.
 In the current behaviour the rendered content is appended as the end of any existing content.
-This will still be supported by passing `nextSibling=null`, but it will not be the default anymore.
+This will still be supported by passing `insertBefore=null`, but it will not be the default anymore.
-Any other value passed to `nextSibling` must produce an error.
+Any other value passed to `insertBefore` must produce an error.

 # How We Teach This